software-mansion/live-debugger/docs/callback_tracing.md

-This is a complex feature which allows to see how functions in your Live View application are being called.
+This is a complex feature which allows to see how functions in your LiveView application are being called.
 It is main feature which helps with identifying many problems.

 Callback tracing is done inside `Node Inspector` where you can see callbacks of selected node